hendrasoewarno/tic-tac-toe/README.md

 Create a Tic Tac Toe
 - Welcome action can only be taken by contract account
+- create( const name &challenger, name &host );
+- close( const name &challenger, const name &host );
 - restart( const name &challenger, const name &host, const name &by );
 - move( const name &challenger, const name &host, const name &by, const uint16_t &row, const uint16_t &column );
 - Create an appropriate Ricardian Contract for each of your contract's actions.
 - Win/loss tracking and leaderboard

+Require the host’s authorization, and make sure the host and challenger aren’t the same player – and that a game doesn’t already exist between them.
+Game flow: the host user creates a game – which sets them as host, with the challenger they input  – and then posts a move Submit your expanded Tic Tac Toe smart contract.
+Include one or more of the following additional features:

+    Time limit for moves
+    Win/loss tracking and leaderboard
+    "Best of" game sets

 # Setup